Method GL.glColorPointer()

 Description

-When a color array is specified, size, type, stride, and pointer are saved as client-side state.
+When a color array is specified, size, type, stride, and pointer are saved as client-side state, in addition to the current vertex array buffer object binding.

 Parameter size